What Is the Most Expensive Stock on Earth?

 Wealthy Investors Can Afford These Stocks

 Savvy stock market investors kick myriad tires when examining a stock.
 They look at market capitalization, income, profits, quality of leadership, and dividend rate.
-But ultimately, the true measure of a publicly-traded security is its stock price.
+But ultimately, the true measure of publicly-traded security is its stock price.

 The Most Expensive Stock